Just the Facts... |

 Due to the implementation of this system there are two types of natural D.C. plates with a 1984 expiration.
 To anyone that purchased a new registration through the last day of July 1983, a single sticker marked 3/31/84 was issued with the new plate.
 Motorists that bought a new registration from August through early 1984 received two stickers: one bearing the abbreviated month of expiration (AUG, SEP, etc.) for placement in the lower left corner, and a red-on-white year sticker marked simply "84" for the lower right corner.

-(Under the one-year system, the one-year registration issued to anyone that purchased a new registration on the first day, August 1, 1983, technically expired on Tuesday, July 31, 1984, but no plates with JUL and '84 stickers are known.
-The actual expiration date may have been shifted one day to August 1, 1984; it may have actually been July 31 but evidenced by AUG and '84 stickers; or it may simply be that none of the few plates issued on that first day have been observed.)
+Under the one-year system, the one-year registration issued to anyone that purchased a new registration on the first day, August 1, 1983, technically expired on Tuesday, July 31, 1984, but no plates with JUL and '84 stickers are known.
+The actual expiration date may have been shifted one day to August 1, 1984; it may have actually been July 31 but evidenced by AUG and '84 stickers; or it may simply be that none of the few plates issued that first day have been observed.

 Click here to view an image of a 1984 renewal mailing with the stickers and registration certificate intact. |